header_EN

 Sperm

-Sperm cell, consisting of spermatozoa with acrosome, middle piece and cauda.
-The acrosome is important for accommodation in the egg cell.
-The acrosome contains the chromosomes = genetic material.
-In the middle piece there is a structure (centrosome) which is responsible for the fertilized egg cell being able to divide itself.
-If this centrosome in the middle piece is missing at a certain number of sperm cells, which cannot be shown in a usual spermiogramm using light microscopy, the concerned man is absolutely and untreatably infertile.
-The cauda is responsible for the movability.
+Sperm cell, consists of head with acrosome, midpiece and tail.
+The acrosome is important for the uptake into the egg cell.
+The head contains the chromosomes = the genetic material.
+In the middle piece is a structure (centrosome) that is responsible for the fertilised egg’s ability to divide.
+If a certain number of sperm lack this cell organelle in the middle section, which cannot be detected by light microscopy in a conventional spermiogram, the man in question is absolutely and untreatably infertile.
+The tail causes the movement.

-Antibodies = defense mechanism against sperm cells at the man or the woman.
+Antibodies = defence substances against sperm cells in man or woman.

 Sterility